mafesernaarboleda/react-native-chat-firebase/README.md

 ## License

-This project is licensed under Copy Right - see the [LICENSE](LICENSE) file for details
+This project is licensed under MIT - see the [LICENSE](LICENSE) file for details